efren-palacios/duellinks/_posts/content/news/2018/03/2018-03-09-datamined-discoveries.md

 <br>
 <br>

 New skills relating to {The Winged Dragon of Ra} have been found!
-This may hint that the arrival of Marik Ishhtar is not too far.
+This may hint that the arrival of Marik Ishtar is not too far.

 ### Miscellaneous Cards

 [deck](Fossil Tusker; Gigantes)

-These cards were also found in the datamine, however it is unknown what they are intended for, most likely NPC cards in the DD Tower event.
+These cards were also found in the datamine, however it is unknown what they are intended for, most likely NPC cards in the [DD Tower event](/events/march-2018/dd-tower-wind-and-earth-dimension/).

 ***Keep in mind that much of the datamined information is speculation, and remains unconfirmed until officially announced by Konami.***